-Report Period: From March, 2021 To March, 2022 Permit No. ILR40 0340 MS4 OPERATOR INFORMATION: (As it appears on the cu rent permit) Name: Village of Fox River Grove Mailing Address 1: 305 Illinois Street Mailing Address 2: County: McHenry City: Fox River Grove State: IL Zip: 60021 Telephone: 847-639-3170 Contact Person: John Reese (Person responsible for Annual Report) nail Address: j.reese@foxrivergrove.org Name(s) of governmental entity(ies) in which MS4 is located l: (As it appears on the current permit) Village of Fox River Grove THE FOLLOWING ITEMS MUST BE ADDRESSED.
-A. Changes to best management practices (check appropriate E regarding change(s) to BMP and measurable goals.)
-MP change(s) and attach information Public Education and Outreach 4.
-Co nstruction Site Runoff Control 2.
+Report Period: From March, 2022 To March, 20 Permit No. ILR40 0340 MS4 OPERATOR INFORMATION: (As it appears on the current permit) Name: Village of Fox River Grove Mailing Address 1: 305 Illinois Street Mailing Address 2: County: Lake City: Fox River Grove State: IL Zip: 60021 Telephone: 847-639-6165 Contact Person: John Reese (Person responsible for Annual Report) Email Address: j.reese@foxrivergrove.org Name(s) of governmental entity(ies) in which MS4 is loca ted: (As it appears on the current permit) Village of Fox River Grove ake County McHenry County THE FOLLOWING ITEMS MUST BE ADDRESSED.
+A. Changes to best management practices (check appropriat regarding change(s) to BMP and measurable goals.) e BMP change(s) and attach information Public Education and Outreach 4.
+Construction Site Runoff Control 2.
 Public Participation/Involvement 5.
-Po st-Construction Runoff Control 3.
+Post-Construction Runoff Control 3.
 Illicit Discharge Detection & Elimination 6.
-Po Ilution Prevention/Good Housekeeping B. Attach the status of compliance with permit conditions, an as management practices and progress towards achieving the s MEP, and your identified measurable goals for each of the m atutory goal of reducing the discharge of pollutants to the C. Attach results of information collected and analyzed, includin g monitoring data, if any during the reporting period.
-D. Attach a summary of the storm water activities you plan to ur implementation schedule.) dertake during the next reporting cycle (including an E. Attach notice that you are relying on another government ent ty to satisfy some of your permit obligations (if applicable).
-F. Attach a list of construction projects that your entity has paid or during the reporting period.
-Any person who knowingly makes a false, fictitious, or fraudulent commits a Class 4 felony.
-A second or subsequent offense after John Reese Owner Signature: 4/25/22 Date: John Reese Operations Manager of Public Works Title: Printed Name: riue.
+Pollution Prevention/Good Housekeeping B. Attach the status of compliance with permit conditions, an assessment of the appropriateness of your identified best management practices and progress towards achieving the statutory goal of reducing the discharge of pollutants to the MEP, and your identified measurable goals for each of the minimum control measures.
+C. Attach results of information collected and analyzed, include ding monitoring data, if any during the reporting period.
+D. Attach a summary of the storm water activities you plan to undertake during the next reporting cycle (including an implementation schedule.)
+E. Attach notice that you are relying on another government entity to satisfy some of your permit obligations (if applicable).
+F. Attach a list of construction projects that your entity has paid for during the reporting period.
+Any person who knowingly makes a false, fictitious, or fraudulent material statement, orally or in writing, to the Illinois EPA commits a Class 4 felony.
+A second or subsequent offense after conviction is a Class 3 felony.
+(415 ILCS 5/44(h)) John Reese 5/9/23 Owner Signature: Date: John Reese Operations Manager of Public Works Printed Name: Title: